Espadrille: Etymology

 The existence of this kind of shoe in Europe is documented since at least 1322, when it was described for the first time with its current Catalan name.

-The term espadrille is French and derives from the word in the Occitan language, which comes from espardenya in Catalan or alpargata and esparteña in Spanish.
+The term espadrille is French and derives from the word in the Occitan language, which comes from espardenya in Catalan.
 Both espardenya and esparteña refer to a type of shoes made with esparto, a tough, wiry Mediterranean grass used in making rope.
 Its name in the Basque region is espartina.

 History

 Espadrilles have been made in the Basque Country, Catalonia and roughly all over Spain as well as the Occitania region of France.
 They were the usual peasant footwear since the 14th century at least, and are still being produced as from old.
-The oldest, most primitive form of espadrilles dates as far back as 4,000 years ago.
+The oldest, most primitive form of espadrilles dates as far back as 9,500 years ago.
 Traditional espadrilles have a canvas upper with the toe and vamp cut in one piece and seamed to the rope sole at the sides.
 Often they have laces at the throat that are wrapped around the ankle to hold the shoes securely in place.
 Traditional espadrilles are worn by both men and women.